Suspended Thai PM to attend defence ministry meeting

 Public reaction to Prayuth's suspension was muted but a small group of pro-democracy activists set off fireworks near the prime minister's residence on Wednesday night and tussled with police.

+"Prawit has always been with Prayuth... there is not a lot of differences between them," youth activist Patsaravalee Tanakitvibulpon told Reuters.

+"What the regime is doing is swapping the player but the same network remains in power," she said.

-Business leaders said the political turmoil may shake investor confidence in Southeast Asia's second-largest economy, the Bangkok Post reported, but added that the business sector remained "upbeat".
+Business leaders said the political turmoil may shake investor confidence in Southeast Asia's second-largest economy, the Bangkok Post reported, though adding that the sector was "upbeat".

 "No matter what happens to the premier, the business sector remains upbeat that the Thai economy can manage growth," said Sanan Angubolkul, chairman of the Thai Chamber of Commerce.